justinrlee/dcos-notes/distributed-setup.md

 ---

-*Hint: I prefer the advanced installation method.
+I prefer the advanced installation method.
 In my opinion, it's much easier to set up, use, and troubleshoot.*

 ---